ekumenlabs/fruit_detection/README.md

 - `visualization`: loads RQt to visualize the input and output image processing.
 - `test_camera`: loads the usb_cam driver that makes a connected webcam to publish.
 Useful when the Olive Camera is not available.
 - `simulation`: loads the simulation NVidia Isaac Omniverse.
+- `dataset_gen`: generates a training dataset using NVidia Isaac Omniverse.
 > TBD

 Compound profiles are: